scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 	if you need to doing complex circuit design.
 For a this type of application, you may be interested in using QUCS_ instead.
-	**skrf**'s synthesis cabilities lend themselves more to scripted applications such as  `Design Optimization`_ or batch processing.
+	**skrf**'s synthesis cabilities lend themselves more to scripted applications such as  :ref:`Design Optimization` or batch processing.

 Media Types
 ==============